syntax-tree/mdast-util-toc/README.md

 Generate a Table of Contents from a Markdown document.

-*   If specified, looks for the first heading containing the `heading` option (case insensitive, supports alt/title attributes for links and images too);
+*   If specified, looks for the first heading containing the `heading` option (case insensitive, supports alt/title attributes for links and images too), and returns a table of contents for all following headings.

-*   Removes all following contents until an equal or higher heading is found;

-*   Inserts a list representation of the hierarchy of following headings;

-*   Adds links to following headings, using the same slugs as GitHub.
+*   If no `heading` is specified, creates a table of contents for all headings in `node`.

+Links to headings are based on GitHub’s style.
+Only top-level headings (those not in blockquotes or lists), are used.
+The given node is not modified.

 #### `options`